xandratxan/physical-magnitude/docs/source/usage.rst

     Magnitude(value=20, unit='m', uncertainty=0, relative_uncertainty=0)
     20 ± 0 m (0%)

-Magnitudes can defined with zero value, but they may be tricky: uncertainties may not have physical meaning.
+Magnitudes can defined with zero value, but they may be tricky: uncertainties may not have physical meaning:

 .. code-block::